nakulmitra/java-interview-questions/README.md

 Useful for read-only access when type is not relevant.

-### Can you use primitive types with generics?
+### Can we use primitive types with generics?

 No. Java generics work only with **reference types**, not primitives.

-You must use wrapper classes:
+We must use wrapper classes:

 ```java
 List<int>     //Invalid
 List<Integer> //Valid
 ```

-### Can you create arrays of generic types?
+### Can we create arrays of generic types?

 No. Generic arrays are not allowed because of **type erasure**.